techmentry/techmentry-bootcamp/README.md

 1. Install Python.
 Please check this [guide](setup/python-setup.md) to find out how.
 2. Install Visual Studio Code.
 Please check this [guide](setup/vscode-setup.md) to find out how.
 3. Read up on command line basics.
 Checkout [this guide](guides/command-line-interface.md) we have curated for you.
+4. Start reading up the code that we have in place for you.
+You can find all of the code divided day wise [here](./src/).

 It is okay if you don't get all of this at once.
 We will try to tackle some of this during our sessions.